 How do I receive the kit?

 - To register your school for the challenge, click the button below to pay your entry fee of £59.99.

-- Once your registration purchase is complete your school will be invited to join the competition area within Dendrite and allocated to your Challenge Hub.
+- Once your registration purchase is complete your school will be invited to join the challenge area within Dendrite and allocated to your Local Challenge Hub.

 How the challenge works:

 - Use the guidance and ideas in the content areas below to design, build and test designs.
 There is a variety of additional lesson content you can use from now to explore key principles.

 - Each participating school will be issued with a dedicated challenge area for the Bridge Building Stage with your own leader board.
 The school can submit the best teams from the bridge building stage to combine and take part in stage two - The Mars Shelter Challenge.

 Teacher Guide & Challenge Guides